extplug/replug/README.md

 # non-lethal plug.dj reverse engineering

-A messy script that spews as-sexy-as-computerly-possible versions of plug.dj modules into a directory.
+A messy script that spews as-readable-as-computerly-possible versions of plug.dj modules into a directory.

-Minimal customizability, not enough automation.
-Awesome. :shipit:

-Slap ReAnna if it doesn't work.
-(Metaphorically.)

 ## installing